SWAN-community/owid/explainer.md

 and names such as payload and signature.

 JWT were considered as a basis for OWIDs but do not meet all the design goals.
-Specifically JWT provides flexibility concerning a choice of algorithm and uses JSON for data storage.
+Specifically, JWT provides flexibility concerning a choice of algorithm and uses JSON for data storage.
 JSON as a data structure is less efficient than binary data structures.
 Using a single algorithm reduces implementation complexity.